Expressways of China: Methods

-Most expressways use a card system.
-Upon entrance to an expressway (or to a toll portion of the expressway), an entry card is handed over to the driver.
-The tolls to be paid are determined from the distance traveled when the driver hands the entry card back to the exit toll gate upon leaving the expressway.
-A small number of expressways do not use a card system but charge unitary fares.
+Most expressways use a card system to impose distance-based tolls, analogous to the ticket system used in other countries.
+When a driver enters an expressway (or to a toll portion of the expressway), an entry card is handed over to the driver.
+The tolls to be paid are determined from the distance traveled when the driver hands the entry card back at the exit toll gate upon leaving the expressway.
+A small number of expressways do not use a card system and instead charge unitary flat tolls.
 Passage through these expressways is relatively faster but it is economically less advantageous.
 An example of such an expressway would be the Jingtong Expressway.

 China is increasingly deploying a network of electronic toll collection (ETC) systems, and in the latest edition of expressway toll gate signage, a new ETC sign is now shown at an increasing number of toll gates.
 ETC networks based around Beijing, Shanghai, and Guangdong province all feature either mixed toll passages supporting toll card payment or full-service dedicated ETC lanes.
 Beijing, in particular, has a dedicated ETC lane at almost all toll gates.
 By 2019, 90% of traffic paid is expected to pay toll fees using the ETC system.

 City transit cards are not widely used; one of the first experiments with the Beijing Yikatong Card on what is now the Jingzang Expressway (G6) went live for only a year before a new national standard replaced it in early 2008.